wp-plugins/responsive-header-image-slider/readme.txt

 To use this plugin just copy and past this code in to your header.php file or template file <code><div class="headerslider"> <?php echo do_shortcode('[sp_responsiveslider limit="-1"]'); ?></div></code>

 You can also use this image slider inside your page with following shortcode <code>[sp_responsiveslider limit="-1"] </code>.

+= Added new Features =
+* Add custom link to image
+* Enable Or Disable custom link from setting

 = Features include: =
 * Mobile tuch slide